Why You Need a WordPress Maintenance Plan

 Viruses, Hackers, and Bots, Oh My!

 Due to being a highly ubiquitous platform (think Microsoft Windows for websites), WordPress is a common target for hackers, viruses, bots, and other bad actors in cyberspace.
-In fact, ZDNet has reported that WordPress accounted for roughly 90 percent of all hacked content management systems sites in 2018.
+In fact, security specialists at Sucuri estimate that most website threats overwhelmingly occur on WordPress.

 Imagine one day learning that your site contains malware and is unsafe.
 Or maybe portions of your website disappear entirely.
 Or perhaps worse, hackers take control of your site, steal your customer’s information, and deface your site, severely damaging your company’s brand and reputation.